obip/ikim-website/README.md

 > :warning: **Make sure you are on the `main`-branch**

 ![warning-img](img/main-branch.JPG)
-> :warning: what you see in the online preview is likely not what you get
+> :information_desk_person: what you see in the online preview is likely not what you get

+> :zzz: changes will take a few mins to take effect.
+Monitor progress at [actions tab](https://github.com/IKIM-Essen/ikim-website/actions)

 ## Howto...
 - [manage team members](#member)